1Paint/GroupMe-Chat-History/README.md

 Possible Future Updates
 -------
 * A way to update existing chat history files.
 Not a top priority since this application is designed for one-time use.
-* Distinguish users in the chat histories with more colors, and not just green for the user and blue for everyone else.
+* Distinguish users in the chat histories with more colors&mdash;not just green for the user and blue for everyone else.